hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Action color and pairing

-While the Page Header supports up to three actions in Figma, we recommend limiting the number actions to two for most pages.
-These actions should generally consist of a primary action (e.g. "Create" or "Deply") and a secondary action (e.g., "Manage")..
+While the Page Header supports up to three actions in Figma, we recommend limiting the number of actions to two for most pages.
+These actions should generally consist of a primary action (e.g. "Create" or "Deploy") and a secondary action (e.g., "Manage").

 For more details on how to combine, order, and organize buttons, refer to the [Button order, organization, and alignment](/patterns/button-organization) pattern documentation.